BlueBrain/Brayns/python/doc/source/usage_usejsonrpcapi.rst

 - The protocol version must always be 2.0.
 - The Request ID can be ignored if you don't care about the reply.
 - The Request ID must be integer or string if a reply is expected.
-- The method is the name of the entrypoint (for example "get-camera-look-at").
+- The method is the name of the entrypoint (for example "snapshot").

 The params can be anything depending on the entrypoint params schema.